British Rail Class 201: Preservation

 Most units were withdrawn and scrapped following electrification of the route in 1986.
-However, one complete unit, no. 1001, was preserved by Hastings Diesels Ltd., which is based at St Leonards-on-Sea.
+However, two complete units, Class 201 (6S) No. 1001 and Class 202 (6L) No. 1013, were preserved by Hastings Diesels Ltd., which is based at St Leonards-on-Sea.
 Vehicle no. 60000 has been named Hastings after the town which it previously worked to.
 This was mainline operational from the unit's revival in 1996 to 2006, but this motor coach was not prioritised when it needed fitting with Central Door Locking (CDL) & On-Train Monitoring Recorders (OTMR).
 60000 also needed an overhaul to its bodywork and because of the costs involved, both financial and manpower, this work has not been carried out yet, which means it is currently in storage at St Leonards Depot.
-The two mainline certified motor coaches that are currently in use on the Hastings Diesel and are fitted with CDL and OTMR are 60116 Mountfield (certified in 2003) and 60118 Tunbridge Wells (certified in 1996).
+The two mainline certified motor coaches that are currently in use on the Hastings Diesel and are fitted with CDL and OTMR are 60119 (certified in 2023) and 60118 Tunbridge Wells (certified in 1996).
 The unit operates several mainline railtours a year, starting from Hastings and going to various destinations; mainly across the South of England, but sometimes further afield.